-Many of the islands visitors come here for the diving and snorkelling.
-We are lucky to have a healthy reef systems just minutes from the island with the chance to see sharks, rays, dolphins and much more.
+Many of the island’s visitors come here for these great activities, and Little Corn does not disappoint.
+We are lucky to have a healthy reef system just minutes from the dive shops, with the chance to see sharks, rays, dolphins and much more.

 There are around 20 dive sites around the island, and also the famous ‘Blowing Rock’ which is located 16 miles away and to which special trips can be organised.